shenhuiying2017/azure-docs.es-es/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

             SUM(Salary) OVER( ) AS SalaryAllDepts
         FROM @employees;

-A diferencia de GROUP BY, hay tantas filas de salida como de entrada:
+Unlike GROUP BY, there are as many output rows as input rows:

 |EmpName|TotalAllDepts
 |-------|--------------------